jimthoburn/css-animation-excercise/README.markdown

-# CSS animation excercise
+# CSS animation exercises

-You can find the excercises in these two folders...
+You can find the exercises in these two folders...

 ```
 ├── lost-woods/